xuankimtran/docs-1/pages/katalon-studio/docs/variable-types.md

 ## Groovy Variables

-> Katalon Studio supports Groovy programming language from version 2.4.x onwards.
+> Katalon Studio supports Groovy from version 2.4.x onwards.

 Katalon Studio allows you to define variables in Groovy.